fakol/Commands/README.md

 # Commands

+Plugin for quick use of commands.
+You can use commands such as
+- gm
+- day
+- night
-You will not be able to beat in the creative and throw out items too.
-In the future, useful functions will be added here
+Also, this plugin restricts creativity, namely, the player in the creative will not be able to beat other players and throw objects.
+I tried very hard, I think you will like this plugin